2020 Serbia men's OQT basketball team: The Final: Lost to Italy

 The Italian roster will play this summer at the Tokyo 2020 men's basketball Olympic tournament with their 102–95 victory over Serbia in the FIBA Olympic qualifying tournament final.
-Fueled by their fantastic three-point shooting display as the Italians earned their first Olympics appearance since the 2004 Athens Games, where they won the silver medal.
-Italian made it rain from beyond the arc seemingly all night in Belgrade as they made 14 three-pointers.
-Many of their attempts fell at the very crucial moments of the game, an instrumental reason why the Italians will be making their country's 13th Olympics appearance in history.
+Relying on three-point shooting as the Italians earned their first Olympics appearance since the 2004 Athens Games, where they won the silver medal.
+Italian made use of long range shooting in Belgrade as they made 14 three-pointers.

 The Italians relied on two of them, actually.
 The first was at the start of the game where they were able to stretch Serbia's defense, which paid off as the Italian's triple-point shots were falling.
 It was crowned with 25–9 to finish the first half after trailing by four (36–32 to 45–57).
 The second came with another precise shooting run in the second half that stopped Serbia from mounting an early comeback.
 The boys in blue played outstanding team basketball in the Final.
 The "Azzurri" also benefited from a career game from Achille Polonara.
 His two-way, double-double performance of 22 points and 12 rebounds earned him a total efficiency score of 32.
 Polonara was justly awarded the MVP Award following his team receiving their cardboard cutout ticket to Tokyo.
 Romeo Sacchetti's squad outrebounded the home team by small (39–36), but took 12 of them in the offensive end.
 And while most of the statistics were on Serbia's side in the end, the key was the fantastic shooting performance by the "Azzuri" team: 48 percent for 2 points, 41 percent for 3 point.